danielle-land/GW_4indep_work/README.md

 ## Repository contents

-There are folders with data, code, and figures.
+There are folders with ‘Data’, ‘Code’, ‘Figures’, and ‘Results’.

 ## How to contribute